mstfdmrsln/stegopix/README.md

 ### 1\.
 The Chaos Engine (PRNG)

-Unlike traditional tools that fill Stegos 1, 2, 3...
+Unlike traditional tools that fill pixels 1, 2, 3...
 StegoPix derives a numerical seed from your password.
 It uses this seed to generate a deterministic sequence of pseudo-random coordinates.

 > *Effect: The data is "sprinkled" across the image, indistinguishable from random sensor noise.*